priyanka411/Android2-6/project2-6/README.md

 Vendors login details should match with the food center selection in dropdownlist in firstactivity(Example if you select mooyah in dropdownlist, and want to login as a vendor you can only login with mooyah credentials)
 ### Test credentials

-Users can register and login with email address to leave a comment for the vendors, here're the details:
+For Users can register and login with email address to leave a comment

+-For the vendors, here're the details:

 chcikfila@gmail.com
 password:chickfila